The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics: Science Sensitivity and Design Drivers

 \subsection{Neutrinoless Double Beta Decay}

 The lepton number violating neutrinoless double beta ($0\nu\beta\beta$) decay process is another critical signature for Beyond Standard Model physics.
 Its detection would reveal the nature of neutrinos, and under the assumption of light-neutrino exchange and SM interactions, the half-life will yield insights into their mass ordering.
 With 8.9$\%$ abundance of $^{136}$Xe in natural, non-enriched xenon, the observatory will instrument 5.3\,tonnes of this isotope in its 60\,tonnes LXe target, aiming to observe $0\nu\beta\beta$-decays above the background spectrum shown on the left of Fig.~\ref{fig:0vbb_search}.
 The corresponding half-life sensitivity projections for the $0\nu\beta\beta$-decay, derived using a Figure-of-Merit estimator~\cite{Agostini:2017fom} in corresponding optimal fiducial volumes, are shown on the right of Fig.~\ref{fig:0vbb_search} for the XLZD detector with either 60 or 80\,tonnes target mass.
 The sensitivity is estimated for a range of detector performance parameters and background assumptions, as discussed below and in~\cite{xlzd:2024}, represented by a band for each target mass between a nominal (lower bound) and an optimistic (upper bound) scenario.
+The nominal scenario considers detector performance parameters (such as energy resolution and SS/MS separation) as already achieved in current generation detectors and installation at LNGS, the optimistic scenario assumes a slight improvement in these performance parameters and installation at SURF.
+The projection of the external background in the nominal scenario assumes the material budget of a dimensionally-scaled LZ design, with a 75\% reduction in $\gamma$-ray backgrounds based on the radiopurity of materials already identified.
+In the optimistic scenario, a further reduction of the external background by a factor of 2.5 is assumed.